 - Concorde Career College-Memphis is accredited by the Commission of the Council on Occupational Education (COE), 7840 Roswell Road, Building 300, Suite 325, Atlanta, GA 30350, Telephone: 770-396-3898/FAX: 770-396-3790, www.council.org. - Concorde Career College, Memphis, Tenn., is authorized by the Tennessee Higher Education Commission.
 This authorization must be renewed each year and is based on an evaluation by minimum standards concerning quality of education, ethical business practices, health and safety, and fiscal responsibility. - Licensed by the Mississippi Commission on Proprietary School and College Registration, Certificate No.662.
 Licensure indicates only that minimum standards have been met; it is not an endorsement or guarantee of quality.
-Licensure is not equivalent to or synonymous with accreditation by an accrediting agency recognized by the U.S. Department of Education. - Member, Tennessee Association of Independent Colleges and Schools. - Eligible to participate in the student financial assistance programs authorized by Title IV of the Higher Education Act of 1965, as amended. - Approved for the training of veterans and eligible persons under the provisions of Title 38, United States Code for some programs.
+Licensure is not equivalent to or synonymous with accreditation by an accrediting agency recognized by the U.S. Department of Education. - Member, Tennessee Association of Independent Colleges and Schools. - Eligible to participate in the student financial assistance programs authorized by Title IV of the Higher Education Act of 1965, as amended. - Approved for the use of VA Educational Benefits for those who are eligible.